-For 2017, the Committee retained the equity award structure mix for our executives, including our NEOs.
-One half of the total award continues to be structured as PSUs, and one-quarter of the total awards are delivered in stock options and in RSUs.
-The weightings in the chart below are based on the value targeted by the
+For 2018, the Committee retained the equity award structure mix for our executives, including our NEOs.
+One half of the total award continues to be structured as PSUs, and one-quarter of the total awards are delivered in each of stock options and time-based RSUs.